All-points bulletin: Counter-terrorism

 The all-points bulletin was used months prior to the 9/11 attacks in the US with regards to terrorism.
 Prior to the 9/11 attacks, for 21 months, the CIA had identified "two terrorists" living in the United States.
 After an all-points bulletin was later issued for the men on 23 August 2001 for the police to track the men, it was insufficient time for the police to track the men.

-Alternate versions
+Alternative versions

 In Australia, a similar, longer acronym for the all-points bulletin that is used by New South Wales and Victoria Police law enforcement is KALOF or KLO4 (for "keep a look-out for").
-Queensland used to use BOLF (be on the lookout for), and now, with Western Australia Police, use BOLO ('bol-lo').
+Queensland used to use BOLF (be on the lookout for), and now, with Western Australia Police, use LOTBKF ('Look Out To Be Kept For').
 The United Kingdom uses a similar system known as the all-ports warning or APW, which circulates a suspect's description to airports, ports and international railway stations to detect an offender or suspect leaving the country.
 Due to the high numbers of commuters at such places, British police forces often use the all-points warning to contact specific airports, ports or stations and circulate descriptions individually using all-points bulletins.